-They are figurative, not literal; foreigners may try to understand the idiom literally.
+- They are figurative, not literal; foreigners may try to understand the idiom literally.

->

-> People say idioms and proverbs so often that they forget that they are using them consequently.
+People say idioms and proverbs so often that they forget that they are using them consequently.
 English learners will have difficulty with the following:

->

-> - They will be left for dead (unable to understand) in a conversation unless they know the reference.
+- They will be left for dead (unable to understand) in a conversation unless they know the reference.

-> - They might find English too confusing and often a bunch of gibberish (incomprehensible).
+- They might find English too confusing and often a bunch of gibberish (incomprehensible).

->

-> English learners will need to spend a lot of time learning idioms and proverbs.
+English learners will need to spend a lot of time learning idioms and proverbs.
 The design of the ESL (English Second Language) curriculum should have a large section covering idioms and proverbs.
 Idioms are necessary if the students are being prepared to live in an English speaking society.

->

-> I recommend Michael Swan’s book Practical English Usage as a reference for the English language, including idioms and proverbs.
+Michael Swan’s book Practical English Usage is a recommended reference for the English language, including idioms and proverbs.

->

-> - 64 humorously illustrated cards (3″ x 5″), each card presents a proverb (e.g., If the shoe fits, wear it.) and three choices for the meaning
+- 64 humorously illustrated cards (3″ x 5″), each card presents a proverb (e.g., If the shoe fits, wear it.) and three choices for the meaning